Skip to main content

 Write

 Use writehealthkit:// to save a value back to HealthKit.
-This is useful when your app collects health data that should also live in Apple Health - for example, a weight logging form, a manual step entry, or a calorie tracker.
+This is useful when your app collects health data that should also live in Apple Health, for example a weight logging form, a manual step entry, or a calorie tracker.
 Writing adds a new sample to HealthKit without removing or replacing any existing records.
 The URL format is writehealthkit://IdentifierString//Value.
 The unit is resolved automatically from the identifier.

 if (isDespiaIOS) {